UnionInternationalCheminsdeFer/OSDM/spec/nonFunctionalRequirements.md

 This observation leeds to the following non-requirements for a given role.

-### Non-Functional Requirements for the role "Channel"
+### Non-Functional Requirements for a "Channel"

-Mandatory service level requirements to be fulfilled by a distributor.
+Mandatory service level requirements to be fulfilled by a channel.

 The Look-2-Book rate relates to the number of bookings created by the type of offer request.
 The expected average response time in milliseconds that a service must provide includes the